ten-protocol/foundation/governance-guidelines.md

 4. Identify themselves as Participants of the Foundation.
 5. Vote in the periodic election of a new Board.

-The following activities are 'permissionless'; that is, anyone can undertake them, regardless of whether they meet the criteria for Foundation Participants:
+The following activities are 'permissionless'; that is, anyone can undertake them, regardless of whether they meet the criteria for Foundation Membership:
 1. Participate in conferences, projects and initiatives of the Foundation.
 Numbers of participants and any additional costs will depend on the individual event.
 2. Use the Test Network for test application activities running 'in test'.
 3. Use the Network for live application activities running 'in production'.
+Note that Participants do not go through a KYC process and are not subject to Sanction restrictions, since they are pseudonymous.

 6.2	Technical Advisory Committee
 --------------------------------